plugin-platform/plugins-platform/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug_Report
 about: Create a report to help us improve
-title: "[Bug] the title of bug report"
+title: '[Bug] the title of bug report'
 labels: bug
 assignees: ''
 ---

 #### What did I do